umd-mith/mith610-dbocr/13_literary_societies.md

 LITERARY SOCIETIES

-Literary societies, where tegular old-fashioned, red-hot debates can be held, and fiery declamations can he delivered, represent a most important adjunct to the regular college work.
+Literary societies, where regular old-fashioned, red-hot debates can be held, and fiery declamations can be delivered, represent a most important adjunct to the regular college work.
 The first meeting of both the